ARIEL4: A study of rucaparib versus chemotherapy in BRCA-positive ovarian, fallopian tube or primary peritoneal cancer

 - relapsed, high-grade ovarian, fallopian tube or primary peritoneal cancer

-- no prior treatment with PARP inhibitors or single-agent paclitaxel
+- not had treatment with PARP inhibitors or single-agent paclitaxel before

-- not required treatment with chemotherapy in the past six months.
+- not needed treatment with chemotherapy in the past six months

 About the trial

-Women in this trial will be randomised (placed into a treatment group by a computer) into one of three treatment types:
+If you take part in this study, you'll be randomised (placed into a treatment group by a computer) into one of three treatment groups:

-- rucaparib – oral tablets to be taken twice a day in a 28-day cycle.
+- Rucaparib – tablets to be taken by mouth twice a day.

-- single-agent platinum or two chemotherapy drugs – to be given at the doctor's discretion.
+- Single-agent platinum or two chemotherapy drugs – this decision will be made by the oncologist caring for you.

-If a woman's cancer progresses on the trial and she is receiving one of the chemotherapy drugs there is the option for her to move over onto the rucarparib treatment arm.
+If a woman's cancer progresses on the trial and she is receiving one of the chemotherapy drugs there is the option for her to move over onto the rucarparib treatment arm instead.